Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_Rack_Resiliency.md

 # Enabling Rack Resiliency

-As mentioned in the [Architecture overview](README.md#architecture-overview), enabling Rack Resiliency is the first stage for setting up rack resiliency.
+As mentioned in the [Architecture overview](README.md#architecture-overview), enabling Rack Resiliency is the first stage for setting up Rack Resiliency.
 By default the Rack Resiliency feature is disabled.
 Based on whether CSM is getting freshly installed or upgraded to a new version, use the below steps to enable Rack Resiliency.

 ## Case 1: Fresh install